 The justification for government borrowing and higher spending only occurs at certain times of recession and evidence of a liquidity trap.
 Keynes would agree during normal growth, higher borrowing does cause crowding out.

 3. Phillips Curve.
-Keynes didn’t specify the Phillips curve, but later it was tacked onto Keynesianism and suggesting the government faces a trade off between unemployment and inflation – with Keynesians typically giving greater importance to reducing unemployment.
+Keynes didn’t specify the Phillips curve, but later it was tacked onto Keynesianism.
+The Phillips Curve suggests the government faces a trade off between unemployment and inflation – with Keynesians typically giving greater importance to reducing unemployment.

 4. IS/LM Model – another development from Keynesian theory.
 The modelling of national output to money, government budget and business expectations.